Skip to main content

 Environment variables

-You can specify environment variables to be set in the model serving environment using the environment_variables key.
+To set environment variables in the model serving environment, use the environment_variables key:

 config.yaml